Axway/mft-convert/content/en/docs/TransferCFT/cft_glossary.md

 #### Message:

 Character string specified via a send command and sent by the monitor in a specific transfer.
-In Transfer CFT{{< TransferCFT/axwayvariablesComponentShortName  >}} and for given protocols, two type of messages can be sent: simple messages or reply messages.
+In {{< TransferCFT/axwayvariablesComponentShortName  >}} and for given protocols, two type of messages can be sent: simple messages or reply messages.

 <span id="Model_file_"></span>

 #### Model file:

-Each file transfer is processed by Transfer CFT{{< TransferCFT/axwayvariablesComponentShortName  >}} in line with a model file or file identifier (IDF) associated with the data (or physical file) to be sent.
+Each file transfer is processed by {{< TransferCFT/axwayvariablesComponentShortName  >}} in line with a model file or file identifier (IDF) associated with the data (or physical file) to be sent.
 The processing and data file definition parameters are specified in the CFTSEND configuration command for send operations and in the CFTRECV